akowalz/sentry-example-app/sentry-training/slides.md

 ---

-# Can answer important questions about exceptions
+# Sentry helps us answer important questions about Exceptions:

 - How many times has an exception occurred?
 - How many users have experienced it?